opentripplanner/OpenTripPlanner/docs/Codestyle.md

 https://google.github.io/styleguide/javaguide.html

 ### IntellJ Code Style formatter
-If you use IntelliJ, import the provided [intellij-code-style.xml](https://github.com/opentripplanner/OpenTripPlanner/blob/2.0-rc/intellij-code-style.xml).
+If you use IntelliJ, the project code style is included in the `.idea/codeStyles/Project.xml` and is import automatically when you open the project in IntelliJ.
-Open the `Preferences` from the menu and select _Editor > Code Style_.
-Then import the code-style xml document.
-Configure _Scheme_ using  _Import Scheme > IntelliJ IDEA code style XML_.

 Note that the IntelliJ formatter will not always format the code according to the coding standard.
-It struggle to do the line breaks properly.
+It struggles to do the line breaks properly.
 Hence, use it to format new code and to rearrange members, then manually fix any mistakes.

 ### Other IDEs
-We do not have support for other IDEs at the moment.
+We do not have support for other IDEs now.
 If you use another editor and make one please feel free to share it.

 ### Code Style